0

 The Rise of RCS: The Next Generation of Mobile Messaging

 You’ve probably heard a bit of buzz about RCS (Rich Communication Services), but if you haven’t, here’s the lowdown: think of RCS as SMS on steroids.
-Where a basic text stops at 160 characters and the odd emoji, RCS lets brands send messages with images, branding, carousels, even action buttons (“Tap to Book,” “Add to Calendar”).
+Where a basic text stops at 160 characters and the odd emoji, RCS lets brands send messages with images, branding, carousels, and even action buttons (“Tap to Book,” “Add to Calendar”).
 It’s the sort of messaging you expect from WhatsApp or Facebook Messenger, but baked right into your phone’s default messaging app.

 Why does it matter for marketers?
 For starters, you can finally ditch clunky, old-school links and bring customers richer, interactive experiences right in the message.
 Imagine sending a restaurant booking confirmation that actually lets someone add it to their calendar, or a delivery update with a real-time tracking button.
 No more fiddling with mobile browsers.